-The history of Union Chapel is inexorably entwined with some of the most radical and progressive developments of the modern age, and yet the core principles at the centre of our open and inclusive congregation remain as true today as they were when the church began.
+The history of Union Chapel is inexorably entwined with some of the most radical and progressive developments of the modern age, and yet the core principles at the centre of our congregation remain as true today as they were when the church began.

 The congregation was founded by a union of Anglicans and non-conformists in 1799 – hence the name Union Chapel.
 A small group of Anglicans from the Parish Church of St. Mary's Islington, dis-illusioned with their worldly vicar, broke away and began to worship with a group of Nonconformists at 18 Highbury Grove.
 This new congregation numbered just 26 members.
 They chose to depart from the traditional hierarchical structures and language of the established church.
 Their founding principle was to make Union Chapel a ‘Friend for All’ - a principle that was enshrined in the Chapel's deeds and words and that remains at the heart of Union Chapel Church to this day.